Linting Custom Components with the REST endpoint

 You will need access to either the SaaS version or an on-premises version of axe DevTools Linter.
 See Obtaining an axe DevTools Linter SaaS API Key or Setting up the On-Premises Edition of axe DevTools Linter for more information.

-You will also need a REST tool that
+You will also need a REST tool that:

 - Can send POST requests

-- Allows JSON request bodies to be created
+headers (for the SaaS version of axe DevTools Linter) - Allows JSON request bodies to be created

 A Custom Component Linting Walkthrough

-When you use axe DevTools Linter to lint source code, you provide a JSON body containing source and configuration in your HTTP request.
-For example, the following HTML shows the use of the img element:
+When you use axe DevTools Linter to lint source code, you provide a JSON body containing the source and configuration in your HTTP request.
+For example, the following HTML shows the use of the img

 <img src="path/to/image.jpg"/>